Zapunidi/zfspace/README.md

 ## Installation

 `pip3 install zfspace`
 zfspace doesn't require root priviledges as it is installed in ~/.local/bin/
+If you install zfspace on a fresh server as a first python console tool, you need to restart your session to load new user PATH updated by pip.

 ## Usage